 Drainages and dressings

 The duration of the operation is 1-2.5 hours, depending on the doctor’s decision, priorities of cut-points and additional actions.
-After it, a small drainage can be put.
+After it, small drainage can be put.
 It will drain blood, which can accumulate around the prosthesis.

 After the end of the operation, the patient is given a “modeling” dressing made of elastic bandage.